-November: child'.
-Parents: Thomas 4th Lord Dacre of the North; 2nd wife: Elizabeth (Leyburn).
+November: christening.
+Queen was godmother to 'Lord Dacre of the North's child'.
+Thomas 4th Lord Dacre of the North; 2nd wife: Elizabeth (Leyburn).
 Child: 3rd daughter, Elizabeth Dacre, born c.12 November 1564; she married (1577) Lord William Howard, son of Thomas Howard 4th Duke of Norfolk, who had married the widowed Lady Dacre in 1567.